The Waves Internet Model.

-A waves model for explaining the growth internet’s growth.
+A waves model for explaining the internet’s growth.

-The fourth in a ten part series exploring combinations of AI, IOT, Blockchain(s), and Data.
+The fourth part in a ten part series exploring the future of the internet in combinations: the art & science of mixing AI, IoT, Blockchains, and Data.
 Follow the series on Medium: https://medium.com/@AkBlackwood

 A Needed Fresh Approach